K0rgana/web-advcd/README.md

   }
   ```

-  > Now you're already know everyting to start to creating app components!
+  > Now you're already know everything to start to creating app components!

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Login component

-For the Login component we will create a form that will login and register the user in the firebase.
+For the Login component we will create a form that will login and register the user in the Firebase.
 Follow the steps:

 1. Create a new file in the `components` folder with the name `Login.js`
-1. Write a basic react component structure, should be a function that return a html code
+1. Write a basic React component structure, should be a function that return a HTML code
-1. Add html form that contains `email` and `password` inputs and two `buttons` one for `login` and another one for `register`, you also can add a `button` for `continue with google` inside the `return`
+1. Add HTML form that contains `email` and `password` inputs and two `buttons` one for `login` and another one for `register`, you also can add a `button` for `continue with google` inside the `return`
 1. Should look like this:

    ```js